hideki2k02/JapaBookmarksDateViewer/README.md

 ## Why you should use this program
-- This program should be used (even if only once) if you are trying to figure out precisely when something was added to your bookmark
+- This program will be used (even if only once) if you are trying to figure out precisely when something was added to your bookmark

-- Chromium Browsers (like Chrome and Brave; so far i've only tested in Chromium Browsers) save the Bookmark's date as a [UNIX Time](https://en.wikipedia.org/wiki/Unix_time) but for some reason the End-User cant access it normally if he doesnt have the knowledge to do so.
+- Chromium Browsers (like Chrome, Edge and Brave; so far i've only tested on those) save the Bookmark's date as a [UNIX Time](https://en.wikipedia.org/wiki/Unix_time) but for some reason the End-User cant access it normally if he doesnt have the knowledge to do so.

 - This program as previously stated, will help you to find this pesky little [UNIX Time](https://en.wikipedia.org/wiki/Unix_time) and convert it to [UTC](https://en.wikipedia.org/wiki/Coordinated_Universal_Time).